-Aluminum is used in a wide variety of products, including sculptures, chairs, kitchen utensils, mirror frames, table legs, and many more.
+Aluminum is one of metals that are used in a wide variety of products, including sculptures, chairs, kitchen utensils, mirror frames, table legs, and many more.

 It has low compactness, is non-toxic, has high thermal conductibility, has excellent corrosion resistance, and can be easily cast, machined and formed.

 It is also non-magnetic and non-sparking.
 It is the second most pliable metal and the sixth most ductile.

 Brass is an alliance of copper and zinc, in proportions which can be varied to achieve varying mechanised and electrotechnical properties.